Get easy loans, borrow the right amount with the flexibility of

 SMEs that meet the following criteria are eligible for ‘Term Loans’

 A term loan is a loan, usually from a bank, taken by a business wherein the amount to be borrowed is specified.
 Along with the amount, the repayment schedule of the loan is also pre-determined.
-However, the term loan interest rate might be fixed or floating.
-Generally, the tenure of these term loan goes up to 5 years, but occasionally, the mandate for these loans can extend up to 10 years.
+However, these loan interest rate might be fixed or floating.
+Generally, the tenure of these loans goes up to 5 years, but occasionally, the mandate for these loans can extend up to 10 years.

-These term loan are not for personal use and hence, are offered only to businesses for capital expenditure and business expansion amongst others.
+These loans are not for personal use and hence, are offered only to businesses for capital expenditure and business expansion amongst others.
 They are often tailor-made to suit the financial needs of MSME businesses.
-There are also various benefits of using term loan to raise capital.
-The benefits include a requirement of minimal documentation, quick and easy disbursal of the required funds, as well as flexibility in repayment of the term loan.
+There are also various benefits of using this loan to raise capital.
+The benefits include a requirement of minimal documentation, quick and easy disbursal of the required funds, as well as flexibility in repayment of the loan.

 Usually, short term business loans have a rate of interest which is higher than the other type of term loan, principally due to the shorter time frame.
 These loans may even involve weekly repayment schedules if the loan tenure is very short.
 Any business willing to procure such a loan should be mindful of the fact that not only these loans have rates of interest, but the charges are also higher, in case the business defaults on any instalment.